sass/sass/doc-src/SASS_CHANGELOG.md

   a mixin that was passed content for use by the `@content` directive.

 * Passing a string to `call($function-name, $args...)` indicating which function to invoke is now deprecated.
-Instead pass function reference returned from `get-function($function-name)`.
+Instead pass a function reference returned from `get-function($function-name)`.
 This allows function name resolution to be performed in the correct lexical context and then invoked in a different context.
 This is required so that the